Giovanni Di Stefano (fraudster): Other companies

 In the eighties, Di Stefano says that he imported videotapes from Hong Kong into the UK, making a £200 million fortune when he was still in his 20s.

 In 1992–1999, when he was in Yugoslavia, Di Stefano says that he invested in the country's national airline, which had been grounded because of the war.

 In 1990 Di Stefano and some partners tried to buy the MGM movie studios.
 One of the MGM executives said in Variety that Di Stefano's bid was the stuff of "Alice in Wonderland".
 The bid was not successful.
-His partners Florio Fiorini and Giancarlo Parretti bribed officials of Credit Lyonnais bank, so they could obtain a credit to bid for MGM, and they were eventually jailed.
-Di Stefano says that the only consequence for him is that he was deported from the US.
-After being deported, Di Stefano migrated to Yugoslavia in fear of what the bank could make to him after causing such a loss of money.
+His partners Florio Fiorini and Giancarlo Parretti bribed officials of Credit Lyonnais bank so they could obtain a credit to bid for MGM, and they were eventually jailed.
+Di Stefano says that the only consequence for him was that he was deported from the US.
+After being deported, Di Stefano migrated to Yugoslavia in fear of what the bank could do to him after causing such a loss of money.
 He says that he actually earned $249 million from the deal, at a time when he was still in his 30s.
 According to Di Stefano, in 1989 he bought Cinema Five UK, a chain of 50 cinemas, from MGM for only £8 million, and he resold them for $249 million (£160 million) to Credit Lyonnais, and this is partly the basis of his personal fortune (In 2003 Di Stefano claimed to have a fortune of £450 million.)
 The Scotsman says that MGM sued Di Stefano and won damages from him.

 In 1993, on behalf of Sandhurst Assets, Di Stefano offered to buy Viajes Meliá, a Spanish travel agency owned by hotel chain Sol Meliá, just as another company had retracted its bid.
 The company was heavily in debt, and Di Stefano offered only $100 million, promising to put forward $350 million (4,000 million pesetas at that time) to pay the debts once he was the owner, and further $50 million (around 575 million pesetas) in investments.
 Di Stefano was later arrested for fraud over dealings related to Sandhurst.

-In 1999 Di Stefano, conducting his business affairs from jail, started negotiations to buy for £10 million the Ellington Colliery, a deep coal mine that was about to close, but he couldn't get the necessary permission from the Coal Authority.
-He eventually lost interest in the deal by 2000, when his associate Arkan was murdered.
+In 1999 Di Stefano, conducting his business affairs from jail, started negotiations to buy for £10 million the Ellington Colliery, a deep coal mine that was about to close, but he could not get the necessary permission from the Coal Authority.
+He lost interest in the deal by 2000, when his associate Arkan was murdered.